 Award-winning journalist, Maria Hinojosa writes about her experience as a Mexican American growing up on the South Side of Chicago.

 Maria examines the damaging rhetoric around immigration that has shaped America’s attitudes toward “outsiders” and the ways that immigrants have been, (and continue to be) harmed.
-Providing a thorough history illustrating how we got here and urging a call to action that we all should be taking seriously.
+She provides a thorough history illustrating how we got here and urging a call to action that we should all be taking seriously.

 Maria Hinojosa also co-hosts the podcast, In the Thick, with Julio Ricardo Varela, which is an excellent resource to learn more about politics, race, and culture, from a POC perspective.